Veklury® (remdesivir)

 Among the neonate and infant participants in Cohorts 5 through 7, laboratory abnormalities (Grades 3–4) were reported in 3/5 participants and included APTT increased (2/5), direct bilirubin increased (1/5), creatinine increased (1/5), prothrombin time increased (1/5), prothrombin/INR increased (1/5), and potassium increased (1/5).

-A phase 3, randomized, double-blind, placebo-controlled, multicenter study that enrolled 584 participants evaluated the safety and efficacy of a 3-day course of RDV administered in an outpatient setting in nonhospitalized participants with baseline characteristics that increased their risk for COVID-19 disease progression.
+A phase 3, randomized, double-blind, placebo-controlled, multicenter study evaluated the safety and efficacy of a 3-day course of RDV administered in an outpatient setting in nonhospitalized participants with baseline characteristics that increased their risk for COVID-19 disease progression (N=584).
 Participants received RDV 200 mg IV on Day 1 and RDV 100 mg IV daily on Days 2 and 3.
 Participants in the placebo group received IV placebo daily on Days 1 to 3.
-Participants could receive study treatment at outpatient infusion facilities, skilled nursing facilities, or at their home.3,6 The primary efficacy endpoint was the composite of COVID-19–related hospitalizations (defined as ≥24 hours of acute care; determined by site investigators who were blinded regarding treatment assignments) or all-cause death by Day 28.3
+Participants could receive study treatment at outpatient infusion facilities, skilled nursing facilities, or at their home.3,8 The primary efficacy endpoint was the composite of COVID-19–related hospitalizations (defined as ≥24 hours of acute care; determined by site investigators who were blinded regarding treatment assignments) or all-cause death by Day 28.3

-In the overall study population by Day 28, the safety profile of RDV was similar to that of placebo.3,4 Of the 8 pediatric participants aged <18 years, 1 participant in the placebo group had an AE of mild fatigue.
-None of the 8 pediatric participants in either group reported study drug-related AEs; SAEs; AEs that led to drug discontinuation, hospitalization, or death; or Grade ≥3 laboratory abnormalities.4
+By Day 28, the safety profile of RDV was similar to that of placebo.3,4 Of the 8 pediatric participants aged <18 years, 1 participant in the placebo group had an AE of mild fatigue.
+None of the 8 pediatric participants in either group reported study drug-related AEs, SAEs, AEs that led to drug discontinuation, hospitalization, death, or Grade ≥3 laboratory abnormalities.4

 References